prahaladhchandrahasan/FAST_DP/README.md

 1. Documentation should clarify the behavior of the privacy accountant and how to align the target epsilon with the final privacy budget.
 2. The relationship between gradient clipping parameters and model accuracy needs further explanation.
-3. The discrepancy in noise multiplier usage and final epsilon calculation should be resolved.
+3. The relationship between target epsilon and model accuracy needs further explanation.

 Clarifications from AWS Labs would help improve the usability and adoption of this library.